freealise/panoramera/README.md

 # panoramera

-Panorama fetching tools for JavaScript
+Panorama fetching tools for JavaScript - import 360• photos and find their depth map for showing them in 3D with focus blur and parallax, also remove unnecessary objects and merge different timepoints of the same place for inpainting.

 Panoramera is a spiritual successor to [PanomNom.js](https://github.com/spite/PanomNom.js/) ([GSVPano.js](https://github.com/spite/GSVPano.js/)), the new version of which had been updated to use ES6 features like modules and async/await.